ppizarror/pygame-menu/readme.content.md

-Python library that can create a Menu on Pygame, supports:
+Python library that can create a simple Menu for Pygame application, supports:

 1. Textual menus
 2. Textual menus + buttons
 3. Lists of values (that i called **Selectors**) that can trigger functions when pressing Return or changing the value
-4. Button menus
+4. Buttons

 Examples:
 #### Normal Button menu